 If you think Reiki is “Woo Woo”, then think again.
 Top oncologists and heart surgeons are embracing Medical Reiki (TM) Practitioners in the operating theatre.
-Reiki has been integrated into the hospital setting with more than 900 hospitals offering it in Australia, USA, UK, Ireland, Brazil, and Mexico.
+Reiki has been integrated into the hospital setting with more than 900 hospitals offering it in Australia, the USA, UK, Ireland, Brazil, and Mexico.
 Reiki is offered in Children’s hospitals, Hospital Emergency Rooms, Pre-Op, Operating Room, Post Op, Oncology, Cardiology, Orthopaedics, Internal Medicine, and Palliative Care.

 But what is it?
 According to scientists, Reiki is a therapy based on the biofield or a type of energy field that “regulates everything from our cellular function to our nervous system.” *